bangbangcon/bangbangcon.github.io/speakers.md

 <a name="ashlee-boyer" id="ashlee-boyer"></a>
 <img src="/images/speakers/ashlee-boyer.png" alt="Ashlee Boyer" class="speaker-img" />

+**Code readability isn’t just about personal preference!**

+Accessibility for developers isn’t often mentioned when we talk about writing code.
+Code style is one accessibility topic that is unfortunately mischaracterized as personal preference most of the time.
+Let’s prove that wrong and talk about the accessibility accommodations nearly all developers use every time they code.

 **Ashlee** is a Disabled and Neurodivergent software engineer and web accessibility expert.
 She loves to knit, read, write, and spend time with her family of 2 rescued pitbulls (Trooper and Tango) and life partner (Zach).
 She has worked with React for several years, and currently works with Next.js as a Web Engineer at HashiCorp.
 Since October of 2021, she has been a member of the team building HashiCorp Developer.
 Her primary focus is building accessible and performant user interfaces.
 At a team level, she also works to establish and maintain accessible experiences for engineers.
 As a firm believer of "progress over perfection", she strives to make learning about accessibility easier for everyone.

 <br />